FSRS vs SM-2: The Real Difference Between Modern and Outdated Schedulers

 What does that mean day-to-day?
 Fewer wasted reviews.
 SM-2 will sometimes show you a card you'd easily remember for another two weeks, just because the ease factor is conservative.
 FSRS knows the card is stable and waits.
 On the flip side, SM-2 might delay a genuinely fragile card because it hasn't lapsed recently enough to trigger a shorter interval.

 In concrete numbers: students who switched from SM-2 to FSRS in Anki reported roughly 20-30% fewer daily reviews with the same or better retention.
 That's not a marginal improvement.
 If you review 200 cards a day, that's 40-60 fewer cards.
 Over a semester, that's dozens of hours back.
+The article on how many flashcards to review per day explains why that reduction matters so much for long-term consistency.

 Why hasn't everyone switched?